 The balls are also egg-shaped.
 Having a tapered tip makes insertion a bunch easier for you.

-The only downside to the design that I’ve noticed is that there are two square holes in the plastic shell for the ball closest to the withdrawal cord (pictured above).
+The only downside to Fifty Shades of Grey Delicious Pleasure Silicone Ben Wa Balls‘s design is that there are two square holes in the plastic shell for the ball closest to the withdrawal cord (pictured above).
 They don’t seem to have any purpose.
 I’ve tried probing the holes with thread and paperclips and I don’t think that the hole is an entry to the whole inner part of the shell, but I can’t be sure.
 The holes worry me because I don’t want water or other fluids getting trapped inside the shell and sloshing about with the internal weight.

-Material and Care: Two materials are used in these Ben Wa balls.
+Two materials are used in the Fifty Shades of Grey Delicious Pleasure Silicone Ben Wa Balls.
 The black harness is made from silicone, meaning that it is non-porous, non-toxic, and can be completely sterilized.
 To sterilize it, you can boil it for 5 minutes or wipe it down with a 10% bleach solution (making sure to thoroughly rinse it afterwards).
 For regular cleaning, simply wash it with warm water and anti-bacterial soap, and be sure to let it dry thoroughly before storing it.

 As always, be sure to clean these before and after each use.
 After leaving them to completely dry, place these in the silver satin pouch that came with.